splitcomma/pands-problem-sheet/README.md

 $ python weekday.py
 It is the weekend, yay!
 ```
-## Week06 - A program that takes a positive floating-point number as input and outputs an approximation of its square root.
+## Week 06 - A program that takes a positive floating-point number as input and outputs an approximation of its square root.

 ```
 $ python squareroot.py